ercref/new-wie-site/content/blog/firstpost.md

 ---
-title: Week in Ethereum News
+title: New Week In Ethereum 7/11/25
-description: This is a post on My Blog about agile frameworks.
+description: Week in Ethereum Issue 1
 date: 2025-07-11
 ---
-* The [All Core Devs - Consensus (ACDC) #160 call](https://github.com/ethereum/pm/issues/1598) on July 10 focused on Fusaka upgrade progress, with discussions on the launch of fusaka-devnet-3 and preparations for the Glamsterdam upgrade.
+The [All Core Devs - Consensus (ACDC) #160 call](https://github.com/ethereum/pm/issues/1598) on July 10 focused on Fusaka upgrade progress, with discussions on the launch of fusaka-devnet-3 and preparations for the Glamsterdam upgrade.
 Key decisions included finalizing BPO (Blob Parameter Override) strategies and selecting a CL headliner for Glamsterdam.

 ## Eth R&D Protocol Call(s)